 A speed limit of 20 MPH within the grounds must be observed to ensure the safety of visitors.
 While driving in the cemetery stay on the main roads and be respectful of visitors and funeral processions.
 Please do not drive on the grass.
 Drive at your own risk.

 Only natural cut flowers or live plants will be permitted.
 Artificial, dyed or otherwise preserved flowers, photographs, souvenirs, wreaths and flags are prohibited from March 15th until October 1st.
-Lot holders are permitted to plant flowers 12 inches in front of memorial stones during the summer season (roses are absolutely forbidden), but be advised that the deer will eat pretty much anything.
+Lot holders are permitted to plant flowers 12 inches in front of memorial stones during the summer season (rose bushes are absolutely forbidden), but be advised that the deer will eat pretty much anything.
 (We recommend spraying flowers and plants with deer repellent.
 Contact the office for a list of recommended flowers and plants that deer are less likely to eat.)
 Glass containers, wire holders, edging, marble or gravel in front of the stone is not permitted.
 This creates a dangerous situation for cemetery workers.
 The cemetery reserves the right to remove any plantings that become unsightly or items that are not permitted.

 Flags, (pursuant to Federal Veterans Administration regulations) are permitted from May 31st until September 6th of each year.